 The Russell Group is an association of 24 universities in the UK, many of which are considered to be among the top universities in the country and the world.
 The Group was originally founded in 1994.

-Some have called the Russell Group the “British Ivy League”, referencing the Ivy League of universities in the USA, including prestigious institutions like Harvard and Yale.
+Some have called the Russell Group the “British Ivy League”, referencing the Ivy League of universities in the USA which includes prestigious institutions like Harvard and Yale.

 |University||Year joining Russell Group||Total students|